social-media-ethics-automation/book/book_contents/_build/html/_sources/intro.md

   - Design and management decisions
 - Automation
   - Learn basic programming skills in Python
-  - Create twitter bots
+  - Create Reddit bots
-  - Find and process information from twitter
+  - Find and process information from Reddit

 **What we hope you gain from this book:**